Install and load the rvest package

 The purpose of dictionary-based analysis in text data is to assess the presence of predefined categories, like emotions or sentiments, within the text using lexicons or dictionaries.
 This approach allows researchers to quantify qualitative aspects, such as positive or negative sentiment, based on specific words that correspond to these categories.

-Case: In this analysis, we examine the stance of 100 universities on the use of ChatGPT by applying the Bing sentiment dictionary.
-By analyzing sentiment scores, we aim to identify the general tone in these policies, indicating whether the institutions’ attitudes toward ChatGPT are predominantly positive or negative.
+Case: In this analysis, we examine the stance of 100 universities on the use of GenAI by applying the Bing sentiment dictionary.
+By analyzing sentiment scores, we aim to identify the general tone in these policies, indicating whether the institutions’ attitudes toward GenAI are predominantly positive or negative.

 3.4.2 2.4.2 Sample Research Questions

-- RQ: What is the dominant sentiment expressed in ChatGPT policy texts across universities, and is it primarily positive or negative?
+- RQ: What is the dominant sentiment expressed in GenAI policy texts across universities, and is it primarily positive or negative?

 3.4.3 2.4.3 Analysis